reece-stephenson/grad-group7/README.md

     - TitleCase for Classes
     - lowercase for packages

-# ESlint Configs
+# Checkstyle Configs
-- Use ESlint for checking code issues such as:
+- Use Checkstyle for checking code issues such as:
     - Every if must have an else (or return as exceptions)
     - NO GLOBAL VARIABLES
     - No empty catch statements